TrupaSing/TrupaSing/README.md

 - 👋 Hi, I’m @TrupaSing
 - 👀 I’m interested in implementing crypto payment for our services
 - 🌱 I’m currently learning blockchain
-- 💞️ I’m looking to collaborate on Elrond Blockchain
+- 💞️ I'm looking for a wonderful blockchain experience
 - 📫 How to reach me https://trupasing.ro/crypto-sing

 <!---